aarddict/tools/doc/aardtools.rst

 Build mwlib article database::

-  mw-buildcdb --input simplewiki-20101026-pages-articles.xml.bz2 --output simplewiki-20101026-pages-articles.cdb
+  mw-buildcdb --input simplewiki-20130203-pages-articles.xml.bz2 --output simplewiki-20130203.cdb

 Original dump is not needed after this, it may be deleted or moved to free up disk space.
 Compile aar dictionary from the article database::

- aardc wiki simplewiki-20101026-pages-articles.cdb --siteinfo simple.json
+ aardc wiki simplewiki-20130203.cdb simplewiki.json

-Compiler infers from the input file name that Wikipedia language is "simple" and that version is 20101026.
+Compiler infers from the input file name that Wikipedia language is "simple" and that version is 20130203.
 These need to be specified explicitely through command line options if cdb directory name doesn't follow the pattern of the xml dump file names.